End-to-End Quantum Algorithms for the Jones Polynomial: Evaluating the Jones polynomial on a noisy digital quantum computer

+Now we present the quantum algorithms that estimate $V_{M(B)}(\e^{\im \frac{2\pi}{5}})$ and $V_{P(B)}(\e^{\im \frac{2\pi}{5}})$, respectively, for a given braid $B$.
 It is possible to estimate $V_{M(B)}(\e^{\im \frac{2\pi}{5}})$ from the \emph{weighted trace} of $U_B$ as done by Shor and Jordan~\cite{shor2008estimating} in the one clean qubit model.
 In our work, equipped with a gate-based digital quantum computer, we simulate the one clean qubit model using the Hadamard test, as suggested by Aharonov, Jones, and Landau~\cite{aharonov2006polynomial}.
 We express the desired quantity as

 where $w_{B}=\sum_{\sigma \in B} \mathrm{sign}(\sigma)$ is the writhe of the braid defined as the difference between positive and negative crossings, and the basis states are sampled from the following probability distribution (see App.~\ref{app:zeckendorf-algo}):